czi-ai/cryolens/docs/cryolens_demo_doc.md

 ### Find Similar Particles

-When you double-click anywhere in the tomogram, the app selects the **nearest labelled particle** and retrieves a list of **similar particles** across the full tomogram based on the similarity of their embeddings.
+When you double-click anywhere in the tomogram, Try CryoLens selects the **nearest labelled particle** and retrieves a list of **similar particles** across the full tomogram based on the similarity of their embeddings.
 This list is shown in the Similar Particles (Embeddings) widget.

 Details:
 - Similar particles are found using **fused embeddings** combining CryoLens and [TomoTwin](https://tomotwin-cryoet.readthedocs.io/en/stable/) features.